sourish88/Sky-Technical-Assignment/README.md

 # Description

 This is a Jenkins pipeline to create base ubuntu AMI (demo-baseline-ubuntu-...) and apache webserver AMI (demo-app-...) for AWS EC2 (t2.micro) instances and deploy the same apache AMI to 3 EC2 instances of an auto scaling group behind an ELB.
-All the infrastructure will be deployed in public subnet.
+All the infrastructure will be deployed in public subnet under US North Virginia (us-east-1) region.
 This pipeline will also create cloudwatch alarms for the autoscaling group to automatically scale up if CPU utilization is greater than 60% and scale down if less than 40%.

-This pipeline has mutiple stages as described below which are executed based on the branch (master and feature) where the a changes is being pushed/commited.
+This multibranch pipeline has mutiple stages as described below which are executed based on the branch (master and feature) where the a changes is being pushed/commited.

 ## Feature branch
 Feature branch pipeline will be executed once commit is pushed in the respective feature branch as show below: